Two-Dimensional Quantization for Geometry-Aware Audio Coding

-In recent years, Large Language Models (LLMs) \citep{brown2020language} have demonstrated remarkable progress in audio generation tasks, ranging from multi-speaker speech synthesis \citep{wang2023neuralcodec, kharitonov2023speakreadprompt, jiang2023megatts, ji2024languagecodec} to music generation \citep{agostinelli2023musiclm} and general-purpose audio synthesis \citep{kreuk2022audiogen}.
+\citep{agostinelli2023musiclm} and general-purpose audio synthesis \citep{kreuk2022audiogen}.
 At the same time, growing attention has been devoted to incorporating speech as a modality within large multimodal systems, as seen in models such as SpeechGPT \citep{zhang2023speechgpt}, AnyGPT \citep{zhan2024anygpt}, GPT-4o, GPT-5, and Moshi \citep{defossez2024moshi}.
 A key enabler of these advances has been the use of discrete acoustic representations produced by neural codecs \citep{zeghidour2021soundstream, defossez2022encodec, kumar2023dac, Ji2024WavTokenizer}.
 By converting high-rate speech signals into compact sequences of discrete tokens, acoustic codec models provide the crucial link between continuous audio and token-based language models, thereby enabling the direct application of LLM architectures to audio.